dlroxe/eIF4F.analysis/README_WINDOWS.md

     virtualization and/or the combination of applications I had open and/or my BIOS settings.)

+Furthermore, WSL is subject to a RAM limitation: It has access to at most 50% of system RAM.
+Some web search results suggest "50% or 8GB, whichever is smaller", but at any rate I note that on System 3, which has 128G of RAM, WSL reports that it has 64G of RAM available.
+To suggest WSL as a solution to the performance problem would be to suggest a minimum hardware requirement of 96G of RAM.
+From my own research, most consumer-grade laptops accommodate at most 64G, so this solution would restrict execution on Windows to desktop systems.

 Despite all that, I did observe a successful (and reasonably quick) package execution on Windows.
 This is all to say: